-SWITRS: Accidents After Daylight Saving Time Ends
+SWITRS: Car Crashes After Daylight Saving Time Ends

 We all hate the change to daylight saving time (DST) in the spring; it makes us tired, grumpy, but worst of all it causes us to crash our cars at a higher rate!
-The end of DST is not as universally reviled, probably because we get back the hour of sleep we lost earlier in the year, but Varughese & Allen found that there was still a “significant increase in number of accidents on the Sunday of the fall shift from DST”.1
+The end of DST is not as universally reviled, probably because we get back the hour of sleep we lost earlier in the year, but Varughese & Allen found that there was still a “significant increase in number of crashes on the Sunday of the fall shift from DST”.1

-With the SWIRTS data that I collected, and the analysis code I developed for my post last year looking at car accidents after the DST change, it should be pretty easy to check if I see the same trend as Varughese & Allen.
+With the SWIRTS data that I collected, and the analysis code I developed for my post last year looking at car crashes after the DST change, it should be pretty easy to check if I see the same trend as Varughese & Allen.

 The Jupyter notebook used to perform this analysis can be found here (rendered on Github).